 If you have a real passion for working with animals, you will discover a wide choice of occupations in the thriving and varied animal management sector.
 By building on the skills and knowledge developed during your HND or foundation degree studies, you will be in an excellent position to either pursue a new career, consider self-employment or progress in your existing role.

-Delivered at our Derby College Broomfield Hall campus, the programme includes 15 hours of taught material each week with a minimum of 15 hours of expected self-study.
+Delivered at our Broomfield Hall campus, the course includes 15 hours of taught material each week with a minimum of 15 hours of expected self-study.
 It will run with a minimum of six students.
-In 16-17 we enrolled eight students onto this programme.
+In 16-17 we enrolled eight students onto this course.

 Upon completion, you will achieve a Bachelor of Science degree from the University of Derby.

-You should have attained a foundation degree or HND in a relevant subject.
+You should have attained a merit or above from a foundation degree or HND in a relevant subject.